Calibrate a Flow Meter for HPLC Pumping Systems

 Consistent and accurate performance is an absolute necessity.
 But complicating things is that HPLC pumping systems are composed of parts subject to leaks and wear when particulates settle in their components.

-And unlike flow meters on the gasoline pump or oil delivery truck HPLC pumping systems must accommodate flow rate accuracy such as 0.05 to 25 milliliters per minute.
+And unlike the local gas pump or your fuel oil delivery truck, HPLC pumping systems must accommodate flow rate accuracy such as 0.05 to 25 milliliters per minute.
 This demands care to avoid or at least minimize wear on HPLC pump system parts.

 To get back to the subject of our post: